 [Heading inserted by No. 19 of 2010 s.
 28(2).]

-1. Qualifications for grant of licence
+1. Qualifications

 A person —

-(a) who has passed, subject to approved exemptions, the prescribed examinations relating to the carrying on and conduct of the business of an agent and the duties and liabilities of an agent and has had sufficient practical experience in negotiating transactions to enable him to carry on the business of an agent satisfactorily;
+(a) who has passed, subject to approved exemptions, the prescribed examinations relating to the carrying on and conduct of the business of an agent and the duties and liabilities of an agent and has had sufficient practical experience in negotiating transactions to enable him to carry on the business of an agent satisfactorily; or

 (b) who has within a period of 5 years immediately preceding his application —